masa-ito/ProtoToPoisson/doc/source/AsResearchProject.rst

      * Vector and matrix expressions
      * Solving descretized PDEs

-   * Model damain : FVM
+   * Model domain : FVM

      * Descretizing PDEs (partial differential equations)
      * This domain is defined with using the algorithm domain.